IBM-ICP4D/IndustryAccelerators-RemoteData/README.md

  *  Set up a connection from CP4D to access this remote data
  *  Have CP4D discover  and import assets accessible via this connection
  *  The  imported datasets can be automatically tagged using  industry specific terms and glossary -  and published in the CP4D catalog with the resulting tags
- *  Ths imported source data can be used to train and score advanced analytics models for life event prediction and Customer segmentation running in CP4D.
+ *  The imported source data can be used to train and score advanced analytics models for life event prediction and Customer segmentation running in CP4D.
  *  An initial step of data regularization, data virtualization performed in Jupyter notebook in CP4D is a convenient way to organize incoming information to get best value out of advanced AI/ML analytics executing in CP4D.

 The steps described in this tutorial have the additional benefit:
 *  They show how AI/ML models in CP4D can be connected to any preexisting enterprise data warehouses.
 *  Users can add their own data into data training pipeline
 *  Automatic tagging of discovered data sets with Banking model terms help organize and locate datasets relevant to Industry specific categories of analytics executing in CP4D.
-*  The tutorial documents use of remote training data with the Customer Life Event Prediction and Customer segmentation models Since the CP4D_IA Customer Attrition model uses the same same schema for training data as for Customer Segmentation, the pattern described in the tutorial can be reused to have the CP4D_IA Customer Attrition model also working with remote training data.
+*  Use of remote training data with the Customer Life Event Prediction and Customer segmentation models is fully described in the tutorial.
+The approach with minor changes can enable the CP4D_IA Customer Attrition model to be used with remote data also.

 <h2> Architecture and Rationale </h2>
 <p>